-Eating is a pleasurable experience, however when we're consumed in the binge eating cycle, we don't see it as so.
-We may miss out on the pleasure from eating when we are disconnected from the eating experience, our bodies or we don't feel worthy on some level.
-Subconsciously. we may find ourselves making our way back to food again, and again, to get that dose of dopamine, a feel-good neurotransmitter.
-Connecting to the body and bringing mindfulness to the eating experience can help us re-establish body-trust and start receiving the pleasure from eating so that binge eating, let along overeating becomes impossible because you savour the pleasure from eating and honour your body wisdom.
-Pleasure & Satisfaction Eating is my proven, signature process for becoming binge free though reconnecting with the body and the pleasure and satisfaction from eating.
+Pleasure & Satisfaction Eating Eating is a pleasurable experience, however when you're consumed in the binge eating cycle, you don't see it as so.
+You miss out on the pleasure from eating when you're disconnected from the eating experience, your bodies or you don't feel worthy on some level.
+Subconsciously. we may find ourselves making our way back to food again, and again, to get that dose of dopamine (a feel-good neurotransmitter).
+Connecting to the body and bringing mindfulness to the eating experience can help us re-establish body-trust and start receiving the pleasure from eating so that binge eating, let along overeating becomes impossible because you savour the pleasure from eating.
+Pleasure & Satisfaction Eating is my proven, signature process for becoming binge free though reconnecting with the body and receiving the pleasure and satisfaction from eating.

 Whole-self nourishment Like I mentioned above, eating brings a lot of pleasure, among other things (distraction, dull numb feelings, enhance pleasant feelings etc.).
 For some, eating may be their biggest dose of daily pleasure.
 It's important to find other ways to bring pleasure to your day without food; self-care, body movement, social connection, stress relief.
 We need to nourish ourselves in all areas of self for total wellbeing.